Xazax-hun/domains/README.md

 ```
 Running `./domains signDemo.tr --analyze sign` will print out the same program along with
 some annotations.
 The annotations will contain the facts that the analyzer was able to
 infer about the program.

-## Output:
+In this case, the output will be:
 ```
 init(50, 50, 50, 50) /* { x: Positive, y: Positive } */;
 iter {